-The following protocol is optimized for measuring cell stress responses on a 96-well plate of living cells.
-It has been validated in live HEK 293T cells as well as in iPSC-derived cardiomyocytes and neurons.
-Assay fluorescence can be detected on live-cell imaging systems, automated fluorescence plate readers or fluorescence microscopes.
+The following protocol is optimized for measuring cell stress responses on a 96-well plate of HEK293T cells.
+Assay fluorescence can be detected on live-cell imaging systems, automated fluorescence plate readers, or fluorescence microscopes.
 For use in iPSC-derived or adherent cells, see Suggestions for Assays in Adherent Cells section.
-For use in CHO cells, see Protocol Adjustments for CHO Cells section.